Know when to fold 'em

 - The reason Tom Zarek was such a thorn in Roslin & Adama's side for all four seasons, is that he recognized when he shouldn't overextend himself, and was simply smart enough to quit while he was relatively ahead.
 For example he wanted to assassinate Roslin outside the Tomb of Athena, but once Commander Adama and his men showed up he realized it was too risky and simply dropped the plan.
 One of Zarek's goons even urges that they go through with it anyway, but Zarek cites this trope...the goon tries on his own initiative, and gets killed.

-- This comes up in Battlestar Galactica (Classic), too.
+- This comes up in Battlestar Galactica (1978), too.
 Commander Cain (Lloyd Bridges) is in command of the other surviving Battlestar, the Pegasus, and wants to launch an offensive.
 Cain is brilliant, but wrong; as Adama (Lorne Greene) points out, two Battlestars, encumbered by a refugee fleet that is essentially defenseless and that houses the last survivors of their people, can't win a war against the Cylon Empire.
 They must run or die, and Cain eventually realizes that Adama is right.

 - Master Vile in Mighty Morphin' Power Rangers.
 He actually realized fairly quickly that he wasn't going to beat the Power Rangers, and he'd be better off cutting his losses and going home to his galaxy, where evil always wins.
+Despite this, he actually fared impressively well against the Power Rangers.
+His first monster had them on the ropes for three episodes until they figured out its weakness, his second monster required the use of a never-before-seen ultrazord configuration to defeat, and his third plan involved a self-destructing time reversal device that didn't have the same pitfalls as Zedd's attempt.

 - The episode of Malcolm in the Middle where Reese gets driving lessons.
 The A-plot involves Reese's annoying co-student not letting him have any time behind the wheel - and when he finally gets his chance, someone rear-ends him by mistake.
 He assumes he caused the crash, panics, and ends up being followed by the police.
 The B-plot consists of Francis coming up with increasingly paper-thin excuses to get himself out of trouble.
 When Reese calls Francis for advice, Francis at first encourages him to keep looking for a way out - then, as everyone he's lied to marches into the room, he admits that sometimes the best you can do is end things "with class".
 This inspires Reese to return to the driving school, complete the obstacle course flawlessly, and then give himself up.